saurabhdave/SwiftUI_FruitsApp/README.md

 # Fruits App

-A small demo application created in SwiftUI using Xcode 14 is shown here.
-In this app, you will learn about some cool features of SwiftUI.
-If you are a beginner in SwiftUI, this app will help you to learn the basic concepts of SwiftUI.
+A small sample application created in SwiftUI 4.0 using Xcode 16 is shown here.
+In this app, you will learn the basic concepts of SwiftUI.

+It has following features:

+Onboarding
+Fruit List
+Fruit Details
+Settings
+Light & Dark mode support
+By following the example article, you will learn:

+How to create an application using Xcode 14 and SwiftUI 3.0 How to create an Onboarding screen with PageTabView How to store the state of the app with the upgraded App Storage How to use Link View, GroupBox, and DisclosureView
+And many other things.